Teachers of English

 KS3

-Throughout their time at Kirkby High School, students are taught English in ability groups.
+Throughout their time at Kirkby High School, students are taught English in ability groups, except in Year 7 where students are taught in form group.
 Teaching focuses on developing the key skills of reading, writing and speaking and listening.

 Work is assessed every two weeks with students receiving WWW (what went well)/ EBI (even better if) feedback which is linked to a MAD (make a difference) task.
 Formal assessments are completed every half term to track and monitor the progress of students.
 Feedback is provided to students in terms of the skills they are working towards or have mastered.